 "Uh, Same," I say.
 "We need to plan this night out with the Page Six Magazine reporter.
 I have no idea what to do with them.
 Should I plan, like, a dinner?"
 I laugh.
 "What should we do with them?
 There will be a photographer and a reporter and they will be, like, out with us, and what are we going to do—"

 Same focuses one of his rolling eyes on me.

 "This is the night," he rasps.
 "Call them."

 "What?
 No," I say.
 "Call who?
 They need to book a photographer."
 Same sort of passes out with his eyes wide-open.
 Again.

 "Your haircut is so Preppie Killer," I had whispered earlier that night in a car while we rolled down FDR Drive.
-I made the driver take photos of us modelling on the side of the road while our friend scored; I screamed and hopped around as rats squeaked and rattled the trash bags at our feet.
+I made the driver take photos of us modeling on the side of the road while our friend scored; I screamed and hopped around as rats squeaked and rattled the trash bags at our feet.

 Usually our dust dealer delivered right to my front door in her car.
 But tonight she's in jail.

 "RAWWWWRRRR," Same suddenly roars and rolls off my busted Eames recliner, leaps up, whips out a huge switchblade and lunges at everyone.
-All of the girls sitting on the floor scream and clamour away on their hands and knees.
+All of the girls sitting on the floor scream and clamor away on their hands and knees.